SarahTech-alt/weekend-project-feedback-loop/INSTRUCTIONS.md

 - [x] Create a default feedback object and setState as component names and blank values
 - [x] Create an object feedbackReducer with the state of default feedback
 - [ ] Create 7 components (Header, FeelingRating, UnderstandingRating, SupportRating, UserComment, ReviewFeedback, ThankYou )
-- [ ] Use selector in each to access the feedbackReducer
 - [ ] Create dispatch actions to set the values of the parameters in the feedbackReducer
 - [ ] Clear the input values on the form after entry
 - [ ] Create conditionals in the feedbackReducer to set the values of the object